kanekisanghouls/kanekisanghouls/README.md

 ⚠️ WARNING!
 What happens in the dark always comes to light.

-🛡️ This account is secured by Github.
+🛡️This account is secured by Github.
 Please follow the Github Terms of Service and Github Community Guidelines.
 ========================================================
 ```